"

 Figure 10.10.
 Exit from Probation by Type, 2011-2021 / Photo Credit: Kadence C. Maier, CC BY 4.0

 While the majority of probationers successfully complete their terms, the significant proportion of incarcerations, unsatisfactory exit other than incarceration, and unknown exits highlights ongoing areas for improvement within the probation system.
-Strengthening support networks, expanding rehabilitation programs, and ensuring comprehensive supervision are essential steps toward reducing incarceration and other unsatisfactory exits from probation.
+Strengthening support networks, expanding rehabilitation programs, and guaranteeing comprehensive supervision are essential steps toward reducing incarceration and other unsatisfactory exits from probation.
 Additionally, addressing the high rate of unknown or unreported exits is vital for improving data accuracy and enabling targeted interventions to assist probationers.

 Moreover, advancements in technology have revolutionized probation supervision capabilities.
 Electronic monitoring systems, such as GPS ankle bracelets, enable real-time tracking of probationers, ensuring compliance with geographic restrictions and enhancing public safety.
 However, these technologies also raise concerns regarding privacy and the potential for excessive surveillance measures that exceed beyond necessary levels.

-Pre-Sentencing Investigation
+Presentencing Investigation

-The process involves the officer collecting a broad spectrum of information about the defendant.
-This includes conducting interviews with individuals who can provide relevant insights, such as the defendant’s family, friends, co-workers, victims, law enforcement officers, prosecutors, and mental health or substance abuse professionals.
+Factors used to determine whether a PSI is performed include the type of crime, the jurisdiction, and indications of drug addiction or mental health issues.
+PSIs are typically handled by probation or parole officers, also known as community corrections officers.
+The process itself involves the officer collecting a broad spectrum of information about the defendant, including interviews with individuals who can provide relevant insights, such as the defendant’s family, friends, coworkers, victims, law enforcement officers, prosecutors, and mental health or substance abuse professionals.
 These interviews help to paint a comprehensive picture of the defendant’s character and circumstances.
+In addition, the officer reviews the defendant’s personal history, including their educational background, employment history, and physical and mental health records.
+The officer also meets with the defendant to understand the motivations behind the criminal behavior and to assess whether the defendant has accepted responsibility for their actions.

 Careers in Criminal Justice: Community Corrections Officer